 If you're looking for the same shoe for your older child, here is the same shoe in their sizes.

 You're not going to be able to hustle and move as fast as you could without a baby, so be prepared to be patient.
 The hike is guarenteed to take longer than it used to in your pre-baby days, so plan accordingly.
 From diaper changes to snack time to a squirmy baby that needs to burn some energy, extra stops are going to be in the cards.

 This is a tip that transcends any topic in keeping a toddler happy and satisfied.
 Snacks = your savior.
 We like clean snacks that allow eating while in the carrier.
 Some favorites are an almond butter sandwich, cashews in a small bag, apple or orange slices, and cheese.

 Zay protecting his almond butter sandwich from a very daring marmot.

 It's obviously more work hiking with a toddler, from preparation, to carrying the extra weight, to singing and bouncing while hiking, to chasing your little one during your "breaks".
 But oh my, is it worth it.
 There is nothing quite like being unplugged and in the outdoors, working hard towards a goal with your whole family, teaching your child about nature, and soaking in the beauty of your surroundings.
 Every last bit of the "hard" part of hiking with a baby is worth it ten fold.

 Look at those smiles!
 Family fun in the great outdoors!

-Keeping it real: There is an affiliate link for the Deuter Kid Comfort in this post.
-If you decide you want the pack and purchase it through that link, it sends a small commission my way at no extra cost to you.
-I only recommend things that I truly believe and this pack certainly is.
-By purchasing it through the link, it helps me keep this blog going.
+Keeping it real: Some links in this post are affiliate links.
+If you decide you want to purchase it, using that link sends a small commission my way at no extra cost to you.
+I only recommend things that I truly believe in.